MarcLab1/DataStoreAndSharedPreferences/README.md

 # DataStoreAndSharedPreferences

-A simple app that demonstrates Jetpack Compose's new DataStore that is replacing the deprecated SharedPreferences
+A simple app that demonstrates Jetpack Compose's new DataStore that replaces the deprecated SharedPreferences

 ## Concepts